M4rcusDev/TicketBot/README.md

 3- Open the folder in your Visual Studio Code, then replace the token bot and the channels ID.

-4- Invite the bot to the server, then open a terminal and execute "node ."
+4- Invite the bot to the server, then open a terminal and execute: "npm init -y" - "npm i discord.js" - and then, to start the bot, execute: "node ."

 5- The ticket menu will be sent in the channel that you put!